pantheon-systems/documentation/source/content/guides/accessibility/02-get-started.md

 - Include accessibility in your site's brief and mission.
 - Include accessibility tools and training in the project budget.
-- Ensure everyone on the team is trained in basic usability principles, and that your UX/Design team have substantial expertise in the area.
+- Ensure everyone on the team is trained in basic usability principles, and that your UX/Design team has substantial expertise in the area.
 - Develop a color strategy up front - this can minimize accessibility issues down the line.
 - Perform user testing early in the design process.
 - Review and identify accessibility issues before launching your site.